CrimsonVista/UTAustin-Courses/2021fa_cs361s/labs/lab3/README.md

 so make sure to debug within your study group.
 I have created the lab framework to support group debugging.

+Also, this lab is based on [RFC 5246](https://datatracker.ietf.org/doc/html/rfc5246).
+Please review this as you
+will need to follow it in order to complete the lab.

 ## Envinronment Setup

 You should be able to use your Newslister program environment out of